EricBui0201/Project_WebScraping/README.md

 # Project_WebScraping

-The objective of this project is to use different techniques of webscrapping and data cleaning in order to pull raw data from the selected website, clean them, then store them into the database MySQL.
+The objective of this project is to use different webscrapping and data cleaning techniques to pull raw data from the selected website, clean then store data into the database MySQL.

 ***About the website***

-Go sport was created in the late 1970s and is the french second largest sporting goods retailer and one of the leading sporting goods retailers in Europe.
+Go sport was founded in the late 1970s and is the second largest sporting goods retailer in France as well as one of the leading sporting goods retailers in Europe.
 The company holds 50 percent of the total sporting goods retail market in France.

 ***Usage of the web scrapped data***

-* Analyzing the categories of new product to understand the  approach of the company in terms of users 'needs
+* Analyze the categories of new products to have insights of the company approach to understand the users' needs
-* Analyzing pricing policy (% discounts, on what categories of products,…)
+* Analyze pricing policy (% discounts, on what categories of products,…)
-* Analyzing the offers on the company's products (Loyalty program, free delivery,…)
+* Analyze the offers on the company's products (Loyalty program, free delivery,…)
 * Looking for something offered by the company that other brands do not

 ***Libraries & techniques***